 "Prior to this change, a Page selling adult products was eligible to have ads appear on its right-hand side; now there will not be ads displayed next to this type of content," the company said in its announcement.

-While at first pages will be monitored by humans, we can't imagine this to be worthwhile job that many will be jumping for – well, for most.
+While at first pages will be monitored by humans, we can't imagine this to be a job that many will be jumping at.

 The company has put together a filter of sorts that will be implemented in the coming weeks, looking out for controversial and questionable pages or groups.